wwarthen/RomWBW/Source/Doc/SystemGuide.md

 operating system, but could be any executable code image).
 Once the Boot Loader has loaded the image at the selected location, it will transfer control to it.
-Assuming the typical situation where the image was an operating system, the loaded operating system will then perform it's own initialization and begin normal operation.
+Assuming the typical situation where the image was an operating system, the loaded operating system will then perform its own initialization and begin normal operation.

 ## Application Boot